silatatar/AGA-N/PROJECT_HANDOFF.md

 - Backup SHA-256: `D88E1E1425AD165FCFD374DF808F1DD87A92575E6EC73B8E7FB82A984DAAEEDE`

 The Git repository is the primary recovery mechanism after Phase 40.
 Never commit `.env` files, credentials, provider/API keys, service-role secrets, signing files, keystores, tokens, browser profiles, user data, `build/`, `.dart_tool/`, logs, SDK caches, or dated binary backups.

+The repository is proprietary; see `LICENSE`.
+CI runs `flutter pub get` → `dart format --set-exit-if-changed .` → `dart analyze lib test` → `flutter test --no-pub` on every push and PR to `master` (`.github/workflows/ci.yml`).

+## Product decisions (2026-09-13/14, confirmed by TATAR)

+- **Team:** TATAR is the sole developer, working with AI tools.
+Sprint pacing should assume no other engineer.
+- **Target audience for the current curriculum slice:** 13+/adult only (see rationale below); the architecture keeps supporting `child/teen/adult` policy tiers, but content production targets one segment for now.
+Child mode is v2.
+- **Freemium gate model (for the Sprint 1 entitlement field):** world-based access — e.g. World 1 (Yaşam Vadisi) free, subsequent worlds locked.
+No payment integration in this 3-month window; only the entitlement field and lock points are being prepared.
+- **Target market:** not Türkiye-only — international is in scope.
+This means the fake-localization debt (§4.4 below, ~874 hardcoded Turkish strings) cannot be deferred indefinitely and should be pulled earlier than originally planned.
+- **Still open, not yet decided (revisit before Sprint 3-4):** whether Hüma is narration/guide-only or a live AI chat partner as a core sell; whether voice/speaking practice is a core promise (goes into Sprint 3) or v2.

 ## Technology